 - Dragging and dropping the selection over the current canvas will place the object onto the current layer of the canvas.

-- Holding the Command key when pressing the mouse on an object, to initiate a drag and drop operation, will create symbolic references to that object.
+- Holding the Command (Mac) or Control (Windows) key when pressing the mouse on an object, to initiate a drag and drop operation, will create symbolic references to that object.

 - Holding the Control initiates the dragging and dropping of object styles from one object to another.